nokia/SliM/README.md

 - *grt:* Core of the SliM depending on DPDK.
 NF implementations (like nat_nf or handover_nf) depend on this module.
 - *nat_nf:* NAT network function using SliM, installed in a VM or on a bare-metal device.
-- *handover_nf:* Simple packet gatways example network function using SliM, installed in a VM or on a bare-metal device.
+- *handover_nf:* Simple mobile packet gateway example NF function using SliM, installed in a VM or on a bare-metal device.
 - *ctrl:* Python/Ryu-based controller for managing SliM-based network functions in an OpenFlow network.
 - *lgen:* Load generator tools that can be used to evaluate the network functions and the SliM migration process.
 - *posteval:* Post-evaluation tools (aggregation, plotting etc.)